 All persons driving Fleet vehicles, personal vehicles or rented vehicles are subject to the rules and policies set forth in the Fleet Vehicle Use & Policies manual.

 Automobile rental is generally an expensive form of transportation.
 Other means of transportation should always be considered first.
 When necessary, cars rented for College travel should be in the most economical price bracket offered by the auto rental agency.
 In order to reduce fuel costs, travelers are encouraged to choose mid-size or compact cars whenever possible.
-Never rent a vehicle valued in excess of $30,000.

 College policy strictly prohibits the rental of 15 passenger vans.
 12 passenger vans may be rented, but may not be driven by students.